opennetworkinglab/ngsdn-tutorial/EXERCISE-4.md

 In this case, you should see approx 1 packet/s, as that's the rate of packet-outs generated by the `lldpprovider` app.

-## Host discovery & L2 bridging
+## Part 2: Host discovery & L2 bridging

-By fixing Packet I/O in the pipeline interpreter we did not only get link discovery, but also enabled the built-in `hostprovider` app to perform *host* discovery.
-The controller snoops incoming ARP/NDP packets on the switch and deduces where a host is connected to from the packets (meta) data.
-With the knowledge about the topology it can then insert L2 unicast rules to enable connectivity.
+By fixing packet I/O support in the pipeline interpreter we did not only get link discovery, but also enabled the built-in `hostprovider` app to perform *host* discovery.
+This service is required by our tutorial app to populate the bridging tables of our P4 pipeline, to forward packets based on the Ethernet destination address.

-### Overview
+Indeed, the `hostprovider` app works by snooping incoming ARP/NDP packets on the switch and deducing where a host is connected to from the packet-in message metadata.
+Other apps in ONOS, like our tutorial app, can then listen for host-related events and access information about their addresses (IP, MAC) and location.

+In the following, you will be asked to enable the app's `L2BridgingComponent`, and to verify that host discovery works by pinging hosts on Mininet.
+But before, it's useful to review how the starter code implements L2 bridging.

+### Overview: our implementation of L2 bridging

-The ONOS app assumes that hosts of a given subnet are all connected to the same leaf, and two interfaces of two different leaves cannot be configured with the same IPv6 subnet.
+To make things easier, the starter code assumes that hosts of a given subnet are all connected to the same leaf, and two interfaces of two different leaves cannot be configured with the same IPv6 subnet.
 In other words, L2 bridging is allowed only for hosts connected to the same leaf.

 The Mininet script [topo.py](mininet/topo.py) used in this tutorial defines 4
 subnets: